Caner Erkin

-Caner Erkin ([dʒaneɾ æɾˈcin], born 4 October 1988) is a Turkish professional footballer who plays for Süper Lig club İstanbul Başakşehir and the Turkey national team.
+Caner Erkin ([dʒaneɾ æɾˈcin], born 4 October 1988) is a Turkish professional footballer who plays as a left-back for TFF 1.
+Lig club Sakaryaspor.

 Club career

 Early years

 Erkin began his professional career at the start of the 2004–05 season with Manisaspor who at the time were playing in the Second Division.
 That season they won the league and got promoted to the Süper Lig.
 During his 1.5-year stay at Manisaspor in, he scored 5 goals in 39 games.
 In the January 2007 transfer window, he moved to CSKA Moscow, for a £3.5 million transfer fee.
 He has played a total of 40 games, 7 in the UEFA Champions League and also won the Russian Super Cup on two occasions.
 On 31 August 2009, Galatasaray signed Erkin on a one-year loan from CSKA Moscow with an option to purchase at the end of the season.